Function values are enough for $L_2$-approximation: Part II: Algorithm and Proof of Theorem

 \subsection{Kadison-Singer to reduce the number of points}

-We now employ the powerful solution to the Kadison-Singer problem due to Marcus, Spielman and Srivastava~\cite{MSS15}, see also~\cite{BSS14}, to show that we can reduce the number of points in our algorithm to $m\asymp n$, without losing the error bound.
+We now employ the powerful solution to the Kadison-Singer problem due to Marcus, Spielman and Srivastava~\cite{MSS15} to show that we can reduce the number of points in our algorithm to $m\asymp n$, without losing the error bound.
 In detail, we need an equivalent version of the KS problem due to~\cite{We04}, which was already brought into a form that is very useful for us in~\cite{NSU20}.
-Note that the authors of \cite{NSU20} seem to be the first to use this approach in a setting similar to ours.
+Note that the authors of \cite{NSU20} seem to be the first to use this approach in the context of sampling widths.
 By this, they improved upon~\cite{KU19} and proved the result of Theorem~\ref{thm:main} for $F$ being the unit ball of a separable reproducing kernel Hilbert space.
-For applications of KS to the discretization of the $L_2$-norm, which was used to prove the result in~\cite{Tem20}, see~\cite{LT20}.
+For applications of KS to the discretization of the $L_2$-norm, which was used to prove the result in~\cite{Tem20}, see e.g.~\cite{LT20,Tem17}.
 Here, we use a special case of~\cite[Theorem~2.3]{NSU20}, see also~\cite[Lemma~2.2]{LT20} and~\cite[Lemma~2]{NOU16}.

 \begin{prop}[{\cite[Theorem~2.3]{NSU20}}] There exist constants $c_1,c_2,c_3>0$ such that, for all $u_1,\dots,u_m\in\IC^n$ such that $\|u_i\|_2^2\le \frac{2n}{m}$ for all $i=1,\dots,m$ and

 there is a $J\subset\{1,\dots,m\}$ with $\#J\le c_1 n$ and